 Our scope was confined within the framing of what kind of (digital) services the municipality would be able to use for the user/close relatives to feel safe with the care in their own accommodation.

 Elderly patients within home care often face limitations for their medical conditions and need continuous care in their own accommodations.
 This means receiving various forms of support, such as security measures efforts, help with practical tasks, and medical support.
 We began with conducting design research on the definition of safety in the context of home care to secure relevance and appropriateness for our future design choices.

 Secondary research together with mind mapping was used to unpack the topic of safety (what, why, how) and our field (who, where, when).
 Our understanding of safety for patients was categorized into four factors: proximity, confirmation, having routine, and individuality.
 As part of our fieldwork and design research, we interviewed patients from Malmö and Lönsboda, a care-assistant, and a MAS.

-Based on our interview findings, we made a user journey of the patient’s day and the patient’s interaction with the care-assistant.
+Based on our findings, we made a user journey map of the patient’s day and the patient’s interaction with the care-assistant.
 Also, a stakeholder map of the current home care in Lönsboda, Osby.
-We sought to understand what feeling safe in their own homes meant to the patients and cover specific touchpoints and interactions with care-assistants which made patients feel safe or unsafe.
+We sought to cover specific pain points and interactions with care-assistants which made patients feel safe or unsafe.

-One goal of co-design and participatory design approach was to include the patient’s insight and coping mechanisms of their conditions as part of the service.
-These design opportunities could support patients to maintain their lifestyle at their own accommodations.
+Our purpose of a co-design and participatory design approach for the remaining half of our design process was to include the patient’s insight and coping mechanisms of their conditions as part of the service.
+Our research led to design opportunities that could support patients to maintain their lifestyle at their own accommodations.
 Bearing that in mind, we suggested incorporating self-care approaches and strategies from the patients.
 We aimed to explore what patients can do or are willing to do by themselves.